Everything On DocuSign Phishing Attacks in 3 Minutes

 - During the month of May of 2020 Guardian Digital EnGarde Cloud Email Security identified more phishing emails targeting cloud email users than in any month prior since the company’s inception in 1999.

-How To Stay Safe in Office 365
+How To Stay Safe in Microsoft 365

-Implement a threat-ready, fully-managed cloud email security solution that seamlessly complements Microsoft’s insufficient default protection, providing the critical additional layers of security that Office 365 lacks.
+Implement a threat-ready, fully-managed cloud email security solution that seamlessly complements Microsoft’s insufficient default protection, providing the critical additional layers of security that Microsoft 365 lacks.
 Defense-in-depth is crucial in fortifying cloud email against today’s advanced threats.

 We provide additional tips and advice for staying safe online while working remotely in a recent blog post.